grafana/grafana/contribute/backend/errors.md

 - `errutil.NotImplemented(messageID, opts...)`
 - `errutil.ClientClosedRequest(messageID, opts...)`

-Above functions uses `errutil.NewBase(status, messageID, opts...)` under the covers, and that function should in general only be used outside the `errutil` package for `errutil.StatusUnknown`, e.g. when there are no accurate status code available/provided.
+The previous functions use `errutil.NewBase(status, messageID, opts...)` under the covers, and that function should in general only be used outside the `errutil` package for `errutil.StatusUnknown`.
+For example, you can use that function when there are no accurate status code available.

-The status code loosely corresponds to HTTP status codes and provides a default log level for errors to ensure that the request logging is properly informing administrators about various errors occurring in Grafana (e.g. `StatusBadRequest` is generally speaking not as relevant as `StatusInternal`).
+The status code loosely corresponds to HTTP status codes and provides a default log level for errors.
+The default log levels ensure that the request logging is properly informing administrators about various errors occurring in Grafana (for example, `StatusBadRequest` isn't usually as relevant as `StatusInternal`).
 All available status codes live in the `errutil` package and have names starting with `Status`.

-The messageID is constructed as `<servicename>.<errorIdentifier>` where the `<servicename>` corresponds to the root service directory per [the package hierarchy](package-hierarchy.md) and `<errorIdentifier>` is a camelCased short identifier that identifies the specific category of errors within the service.
+The `messageID` is constructed as `<servicename>.<errorIdentifier>` where the `<servicename>` corresponds to the root service directory per [the package hierarchy](package-hierarchy.md) and `<errorIdentifier>` is a camelCased short identifier that identifies the specific category of errors within the service.

-Errors should be grouped together (i.e. share `errutil.Base`) based on their public facing properties, a single messageID should represent a translatable string and what metadata is carried with it.
+Group errors together (that is, share `errutil.Base`) based on their public-facing properties.
+A single `messageID` should represent a translatable string and its metadata.
-_service.MissingRequiredFields_ and _service.MessageTooLong_ are likely
+`_service.MissingRequiredFields_` and `_service.MessageTooLong_` are likely
 to be two different errors that are both validation failures, as their user-friendly expansions are likely different.
-This is the maximization rule of declaring as many `errutil.Error`s as you need public message structures.
+This is the maximization rule of declaring as many errors with `errutil.Error` as you need public message structures.

-The other side of this is that even though a login service's "user is ratelimited", "user does not exist", "wrong username", and "wrong password" are reasonable errors to separate between internally, for security reasons the end-user should not be told which particular error they struck.
+The other side of the coin is that even though such messages as "user is rate limited", "user doesn't exist", "wrong username", and "wrong password" are reasonable errors to distinguish internally, for security reasons the end-user shouldn't be told which particular error they struck.
 This means that they should share the same base (such as _login.Failed_).
 This is the minimization rule of grouping together distinct logged errors that provide the same information via the API.

-To set a static message sent to the client when the error occurs, the `errutil.WithPublicMessage(message string)` option may be appended to the NewBase function call.
+To set a static message sent to the client when the error occurs, append the `errutil.WithPublicMessage(message string)` option to the `NewBase` function call.
 For dynamic messages or more options, refer to the `errutil` package's GoDocs.

-Errors are then constructed using the `Base.Errorf` method, which functions like the [fmt.Errorf](https://pkg.go.dev/fmt#Errorf) method except that it creates an `errutil.Error`.
+You can then construct errors using the `Base.Errorf` method, which functions like the [fmt.Errorf](https://pkg.go.dev/fmt#Errorf) method except that it creates an `errutil.Error`.